smartsupp/smartsupp.github.io/_docs/examples/multilanguage-chat-box.md

 ---
 title: "Multilanguage chat box"
-subtitle: "Choose language to fit your business"
+subtitle: "Choose language to fit your business."
 ---

 Set up different chat box localization for every language mutation of your website.